-The units within these qualifications cross over into the various pathways available and therefore do not follow the standard unit numbering of Unit 01, Unit 02, for example.
+The units within this qualification cross over into the various occupational subject areas available and therefore do not follow the standard unit numbering of Unit 01, Unit 02, for example.

-Knowledge-only units are indicated by a star.
+Knowledge only units are indicated by a star.
 If a unit is not marked with a star, it is a skills unit or contains a mix of knowledge and skills.